As a neuroscientist, I am fascinated by mental health, consciousness and perception, as well as the psychology behind human relationships.

-1. Instead of giving them warm comments that hit them on a personal level and make you seem caring, you want to give them the type of meaningless compliment that someone gives to an acquaintance when the social situation calls for it.
-If you'd normally tell them that their top suits their hair color and looks lovely, gushing with enthusiasm, go for this compliment format but make it generic.
-Say "cool top - everyone seems to be wearing red this season!".
+- Instead of giving them warm comments that hit them on a personal level and make you seem caring, you want to give them the type of meaningless compliment that someone gives to an acquaintance when the social situation calls for it.
+If you'd normally tell them that their top suits their hair color and looks lovely, gushing with enthusiasm, go for this complement format but make it generic.
+Say "cool top – everyone seems to be wearing red this season!"

-2. Alternately, as I touched on above, you can take this further and give a super-subtly backhanded compliment that you know will insult them a little.
-If you know that they have always loved writing and consider it their best subject, tell them "you know, I could really see you working as a nurse... you're so practical".
-Since the word "practical" usually isn't associated with being an avid writer, they'll think "wow... maybe she doesn't even know me properly.
-I'm not practical, I'm dreamy and creative!".
+- Alternately, as I touched on above, you can take this further and give a super-subtly backhanded compliment that you know will insult them a little.
+If you know that they have always loved writing and consider it their best subject, tell them "you know, I could really see you working as a nurse... you're so practical."
+Since the word "practical" usually isn't associated with being an avid writer, they'll think "wow...maybe she doesn't even know me properly.
+I'm not practical, I'm dreamy and creative!"

-The goal with this isn't to hurt them - it is to make them question the friendship.
-Delivered occasionally, these compliments will arouse great confusion in them.
-Something will seem off but they'll never suspect that you're phasing them out (because you're being actively flattering!).
+The goal with this isn't to hurt them – it is to make them question the friendship and your level of shared intimacy.
+Delivered occasionally, these compliments will inspire a sense of great confusion in them.
+Something will seem wrong, but they'll never suspect that you're phasing them out (because you're being actively flattering).
 Just take care not to sound cutting or snide.